Vuk97/nimbora-docs/docs/sdks/sdk/guides/withdrawing_strategy.md

 sidebar_position: 4
 ---

-A withdrawal involves transferring assets from the Layer 2 Token Manager contract on the StarkNet network to the Ethereum mainnet.
+A withdrawal involves transferring assets from the Layer 2 Token Manager contract on the [Starknet](/docs/concepts/overview#starknet) network to the Ethereum mainnet.
 This is a two-step operation.

 First, you call the `requestWithdrawal` function, specifying the number of shares to be converted back into Ethereum tokens.
 These shares reflect the balance in the Token Manager contract.